 - Show article on front page: Check this box if you want the article to be displayed on your publication's front page for that issue.
 This setting is independent of the corresponding setting in the Publish Schedule box.
 If you wish the article to appear on the front page at a specific time other than the issue publication time, leave this box unchecked and add an event to the Publish Schedule. - Show article on section page: Check this box if you would like the article to be displayed on the relevant section page.
-Also independent of the corresponding setting in the Publish Schedule box.

-- Enable Rating: Check this box if you wish logged-in readers to be able to rate this article.
-The New Custodian theme includes an example five-star rating widget. - Visible to non-subscribers: Check this box if you want to make the article visible to readers who have not yet subscribed. - highlight: A custom switch which enables a news article to be highlighted for readers.
+Also independent of the corresponding setting in the Publish Schedule box. - Visible to non-subscribers: Check this box if you want to make the article visible to readers who have not yet subscribed. - highlight: A custom switch which enables a news article to be highlighted for readers.